 UNISON is negotiating with police staff employers – NPCC, APCC and the Home Office – to try to get protection, clarity and guidance in place for our members during the COVID-19 crisis.

-We recognise that COVID-19 is an unprecedented event, which will stretch police forces to the extreme.
+COVID-19 is an unprecedented event, which will stretch police forces to the extreme.
 We know that you will want to give your best, to serve your communities and keep them safe.

-UNISON’s key guidance for police staff during COVID-19 is below but please keep in contact with your local branch if any changes are made to your employment, or if you have any concerns.
+Our key guidance for police staff during COVID-19 is below but please keep in contact with your local branch if any changes are made to your employment, or if you have any concerns.

 Exigencies of duty and changes to individual working patterns

-The Covid 19 crisis, and the way in which it impacts on staffing requirements in forces, is likely to trigger an ‘exigency of duty’ as defined by the Police Staff Council Handbook of Terms and Conditions, namely:
+The COVID-19 crisis, and the way in which it impacts on staffing requirements in forces, is likely to trigger an ‘exigency of duty’ as defined by the Police Staff Council Handbook of Terms and Conditions, namely:

 ‘The term ‘exigencies of duty’ should be interpreted as relating only to situations of exceptional organisational demand, where a pressing staff requirement arises which could not be reasonably anticipated and which necessitates a change of working pattern.’